Military district (Germany): Usage outside Germany

 The concept of Wehrkreise were adopted in Indonesian military in 1948, during Indonesian National Revolution.
 The background of such formations were caused by the Operation Product that mounted by the Dutch East Indies, which caused Renville Agreement.
 The agreement forced Indonesian military commanders such as Sudirman, T. B. Simatupang, and Abdul Haris Nasution to abandon the traditional linear defense formation of their army; this was formalized in a "strategy command order" issued by Sudirman that same year, which formally adopted the Wehrkreis system, since they viewed the German military district system enabled the Defence in depth in response to the Dutch positional advantages in artificial line that covered in that agreement.
 General Simatupang noted that he use the term of Wehrkreise from a german book.
 The establishment of this doctrine resulted in the formation of five Wehrkreise districts in West Java.

 Historian Robert Elson rationalize that this strategy enabled the Indonesian army to conduct guerilla warfare in following conflict with Dutch army during Operation Kraai.
 General Nasution viewed the Wehrkreise system were important for each Indonesian army districts to mount resistance independently.
 Barry Turner has noted the similarities of Indonesian Wehrkreise implemented by Nasution with the Germans in aspect of dividing of tier forces between the mobile force units and the partisan elements.
-He also noted the similarities of Nasution Wehrkreise with theterritorial warfare conducted by Josip Broz Tito.
+He also noted the similarities of Nasution Wehrkreise with the territorial warfare conducted by Josip Broz Tito.
 This system also served as basis for Indonesian army Military Regional Command or KODAM.

 Suharto, the second and longest serving president Indonesian republic, once serving as brigade commander under jurisdiction of Yogyakarta Wehrkreise III district during the General Offensive of 1 March 1949.